 This is what happens when you place your plant in a pot without drainage holes:

 You water your plant —> The plant drinks the water it needs —> Excess water is left in the pot and soil —> Air pockets in the soil gets closed off by the water —> Your plant gets suffocated.

 The roots get smothered by water and can’t exchange oxygen and carbon dioxide with the surrounding air

 If the roots stand in water for too long they can rot, which results in the inability to transport water and nutrition from the soil up to the plant —> and so the plant dies

 Excess water collects in the bottom of the pot, so even if the top soil feels dry, the roots might be soaking wet.
 This leads to overwatering - which is the most common issue for plants without drainage holes

 High moisture levels in the soil can increase the risk of fungal, viral and bacterial infections in your plants.

-Prevent salt buildup in the potting soil.
-Tap water and fertilizers contain salts that can harm plants.
+Note: Tap water and fertilizers contain salts that can harm plants.
 As plant roots take in water, they leave some of the salts behind, and salts concentrate in the soil over time.
 When you water thoroughly and let the water flow out through the drainage holes in the bottom of the container, salts are flushed out of the soil.